cotes2020/jekyll-theme-chirpy/README.md

 #### Option 3: Build with Docker

-If you don't want to install the Python and Ruby dependencies, you can run and build inside a Docker container.
+If you don't want to install the Python and Ruby dependencies, you can run and build the website inside a Docker container.

 1. To build the Docker image, run `Docker build -t chirpy-build .`

 2. To run locally, just type `Docker run --rm -v ${PWD}:/app chirpy-build tools/run.sh`

-3. To build locally, type `Docker run --rm -v ${PWD}:/app chirpy-build tools/build.sh`
+3. To build locally, type `Docker run --rm -v ${PWD}:/app chirpy-build tools/build.sh`.
+The resulting files are in the _site folder

 ### Documentation